Essenceia/essenceia.github.io/content/hft/itch.md

 The messages comprising the `ITCH` protocol are delivered via `MoldUDP64` packets, which ensure proper sequencing and tracking.

-It's important to note that there is no universal implementation of `ITCH`;
+It is important to note that there is no universal implementation of `ITCH`;
 instead, each exchange defines its own message formats.
 For instance, `NASDAQ`'s version of `ITCH` is known as `TotalView ITCH`, and the Australian Securities Exchange (`ASX`) uses `ASX ITCH`.